Environmental Justice & Health Equity

 - Using Medicaid to Advance Community‐Based Childhood Asthma Interventions: A Review of Innovative Medicaid Programs in Massachusetts and Opportunities for Expansion under Medicaid Nationwide

 This report reviews community asthma interventions; describes new initiatives underway in Massachusetts to promote community‐based asthma prevention for children; and discusses opportunities for state Medicaid programs to incorporate these interventions into Medicaid and the Children’sHealth Insurance Program(CHIP) programs nationwide.

 *From the Childhood Asthma Leadership Coalition, February 2013, by Mary‐Beth Harty, JD, MPH Assistant Research Professor and KatieHorton, RN, MPH,JD Research Professor

 - What’s Good In My Hood?
 Workbook

-With more than 80% of the U.S. population living in urban areas, there is a need for programs that help city and town residents become more environmentally literate.
+With more than 80% of the U.S. population living in urban areas, there is a need for financial support programs that help city and town residents become more environmentally literate.
 Informed perspectives about the health and well-being of a community empower residents to make their neighborhoods a safer, cleaner and healthier place to live.
 What’s Good in My Hood? is designed to be useful for schools, homes, after-school programs, and youth groups.
 This workbook was created through the New York Restoration Project.